-Saute the mushrooms and onions in a non-stick skillet with a bit of canola oil until the vegetables are soft and slightly caramelized.
+Saute the mushrooms and onions in a skillet with a bit of vegetable oil until the vegetables are soft and slightly caramelized.
 Don’t use too much oil, or your sandwich filling will be too greasy.
 Remove the mushrooms and onions from the pan and set aside to keep warm.

 I like to use a good sliced steak for this recipe.
 Whole Foods Market carries the Homestyle Meals brand of healthy all natural antibiotic-free sliced steaks.
 Homestyle Meals brand is a part of the Lou’s Naturals family which also includes Wellshire brand.
 Chop up the steaks.

-Saute the steaks in the same non-stick pan until they are browned and cooked through.
+Saute the steaks in the same skillet until they are browned and cooked through.

 Add the mushrooms and onions back to the pan, and warm through.
 Separate the meat mixture into two parts.
 Then add your favorite melty cheese on top of each and let it melt to perfection.
 I used white American cheese on my half, and Swiss cheese on my husband’s half.
 You definitely want a melty cheese.
 I don’t care for Cheese Whiz myself although you are welcome to use it.

 Spread some mayonnaise on the toasted steak rolls.
 Carefully remove the meat and cheese mixture to the toasted steak rolls.

 Add some fixin’s such as shredded lettuce and sliced tomato.

 Add some crispy onion rings or french fries.